areedelahi/coppertoolsforge/README.md

 ---
 NOTE: The textures are NOT made by me, they are from the mod https://www.curseforge.com/minecraft/mc-mods/oxidizable-copper-gear under MIT license, But the rest of the project and all the code are by me alone.

+This was a one time Project for myself, its not supported ahead for future versions.

 If you want to support me and donate a small amount, please consider this one time patreon donation (no subscription or membership):
 [**Join My Patreon**](https://www.patreon.com/areedelahi)